mohamadi7613/mycheat/py/py.md

 + In CPython, integers in the range `-5 to 256` are interned
 + small strings are interned in python, large strings are not
 + `sys.intern()` function makes sure that identical strings share the same memory location, even if not interned by Python
++ Strings created at compile time are not interned

 ```py
 a = 256              # interned